wvdk/Programming-Exercises/Learning Arduino/README.md

 ------|-------
-01 GET TO KNOW YOUR TOOLS an introduction to the concepts you'll need to use this kit | Done 9/27/15 02 SPACESHIP INTERFACE design to control panel for your startship | Done 9/27/15 03 LOVE-O-METER measure how hot-blooded you are | To do 04 COLOR MIXING LAMP produce any color with a lamp that uses light as an input | To do 05 MOOD CUE clue people in to how you're doing | To do 06 LIGHT THEREMIN create a musical instrument you play by waving your hands | To do 07 KEYBOARD INSTRUMENT play music and make some noise with this keyboard | To do
+01 GET TO KNOW YOUR TOOLS an introduction to the concepts you'll need to use this kit | Done 9/27/15 02 SPACESHIP INTERFACE design to control panel for your startship | Done 9/27/15 03 LOVE-O-METER measure how hot-blooded you are | Done 9/27/15 04 COLOR MIXING LAMP produce any color with a lamp that uses light as an input | Done 10/1/15 05 MOOD CUE clue people in to how you're doing | To do 06 LIGHT THEREMIN create a musical instrument you play by waving your hands | To do 07 KEYBOARD INSTRUMENT play music and make some noise with this keyboard | To do